 Don’t put off seeing our emergency dentist.
-The sooner you seek urgent dental care, the sooner we’ll be able to treat issues before they grow.
+The sooner you seek urgent dental care, the sooner we’ll be able to treat issues before they worsen.
 This could mean the difference between you needing a filling and an emergency root canal.
 We always try to save as much natural tooth structure as possible.
 Yet, this can be difficult if you wait until the last minute to seek emergency dental care.

 Our office understands that each minute is critical when responding to emergencies.
 If you’re not sure if you need, call us anyways.
 We can help walk you through your next steps.

 Our schedule an appointment with Kalamazoo Smiles, call (269) 353-3700., is accepting new patients!
 To